-For feeding recommendations please reference our feeding calculator located on our navigation menu at the top right of this page.
-The serving portions are based on feeding an active adult dog once daily.
+For feeding recommendations please reference our feeding calculator.
 These numbers should be used only as a guide, as every dog has their own unique metabolism and activity level.
 We recommend using a digital scale for increased accuracy, but you can also use the measurement provided in cups.
 Be sure to monitor your dog’s weight and adjust serving size as needed.

 Thaw - Gently thaw frozen package(s) in the refrigerator.
 Many people prefer to store a few days worth of food in a resealable container, such as Tupperware.
 This makes feeding time easy and mess-free.

-Portion - Reference our feeding calculator (located on our navigation menu at the top right of this page) to determine the appropriate serving size, based on your dog's weight.
+Portion - Reference our feeding calculator to determine the appropriate serving size, based on your dog's weight.
 We recommend using a scale for increased accuracy, however you can also use measuring cups.
 Separate the appropriate amount.